 What Do You Need to Look After an Indian Stick Insect?

-Before you buy an Indian stick insect, or Indian stick insect eggs for that matter, you will require a few items, including a clean container and a misting spray bottle.
-When choosing a container for your sticks, you can buy one that is made from glass or Perspex, provided it has ventilation.
+Before you acquire an Indian stick insect, or Indian stick insect eggs for that matter, you will need a few items, including a clean enclosure and a misting spray bottle.
+When choosing an enclosure for your sticks, you can buy one that is made from glass or Perspex, provided it has ventilation.
 Tanks will usually have a mesh screen at the top.
+Here is a selection at Amazon for you to look at (opens in a new tab).

 The spray bottle is necessary for misting the tank.
-Stick insects require a warm, humid environment so you will have to mist the tank every few days.
+Indian stick insects require a warm, humid environment, so you will have to mist the tank at least once every couple of days.
 Ensuring that the tank is warm and humid makes it easier for the stick insects to shed their skin.
 If the environment is too dry, your sticks might struggle to do this, which can sadly result in loss of limbs, or even death in some circumstances.

 You can place decorations in the tank as well, if you wish.
 Your stick insects will certainly appreciate having places to rest and climb.
 It is sufficient to place branches, twigs, or sticks inside, but you can buy special decorations from a pet shop, or online if you prefer.